Resources

 • Others living with you and their income.

-You can find all the Carer Coffee-Catch Zoom sessions on our What’s Online events calendar.
+You can find all the Carer Coffee-Catch Zoom sessions here.

 It’s important to take some time to think about what would happen in the event you were suddenly unable to carry out your caring role.
 A ‘What If’ plan is a document where you can write down everything about the person you care for and their needs and preferences.
 In the unfortunate event that something did prevent you for being about to support your loved-one, it acts as a guide for those who step in to provide care and provides you with peace of mind.